 - The camera shake issue with longer exposures

-- The fact that the different exposures will need to be blended together – The HDR software is able to realign pictures to some extent, but it is always much better to take PRECISELY the same image, hence the need of a tripod.
+- The fact that the different exposures will need to be blended together – The HDR software is able to realign pictures to some extent, but it is always much better to take PRECISELY the same image, hence the need for a tripod.

 So for your panorama, you will take 3 different exposures of the first image, then turn your camera for the second image with an overlap of 30%, and take your 3 exposures; then move to the next image, etc.